ZetangForward/CSA-GEC/attack/README.md

 ## Generate attack datasets
 There are two main types of attack datasets: positional attacks and specific attacks, which are illustrated below, separately.

-We create the example data in `CSA-Grammatical-Error-Correction/data` folder for better illustration.
+We provide the example data in [CSA-Grammatical-Error-Correction/data](../data) folder for better illustration.

 ## For positional attack datasets
 Firstly, one should redirect the current directory to `pos` by running the following command: